The function uses the plotnet

 Value

-The function invisibly returns the graphical object representing the neural network architecture designed by NeuralNetTools.
+The function invisibly returns the graphical objects representing the neural network architecture designed by NeuralNetTools.

 Details